OpnLaaS/opnlaas/docs/Charter.md

 * As a System Architect, I want to integrate with IPMI and BMC interfaces for bare metal server management so that users can deploy projects on physical hardware.
 * As a Student, I want to use bare metal servers with minimal setup so that I don't have to deal with the technical parts of the underlying system.
 * As a Researcher, I want to be able to provision bare metal system so I am able to work on low level components of systems (such as network interface functions) that may be not be accessible in a virtualized environment.
-* As a Student, I want to monitor the health and status of the bare metal servers I am using.
+* As an Instructor, I want to easily create bare metal hosts so that I can allow students to use them for assignments.
 * As a Student, I want to access detailed hardware metrics and logs for troubleshooting.

 ### **Feature 4 – Monitoring and Logging**